carter2099/tbitt/README.md

 # tbitt
 The Boys in the Trenches™

+This app shows the user top memecoins on Solana launched in the past 5, 10, 15, 30 min based on an algorithm that takes into account price action, market cap, and other metrics.

 Made with Cursor and Claude 3.5 Sonnet.
 Worked very well for broad strokes in the beginning.
 Had to become more surgical as time went on.
 I was impressed with the ability to quickly add functionality using Cursor and Claude but the code quality left something to be desired.